CVIRU/midas.mi2hf/README.md

 |Medicare                                 |46.7      |
 |Medicade/Self-Pay/Other                  |7.9       |

-* High number of blacks is haveing AMI: checked against NJ population racial composition ** Percent AMI by Sex and Race (%)
+* High number of blacks is having AMI: checked against NJ population racial composition ** Percent AMI by Sex and Race (%)
 |    | White| Black| Other|   Sum|
 |:---|-----:|-----:|-----:|-----:|